 The statistical neighborhood of Five Points was selected as the first neighborhood to go through the NTMP Action Plan collaboration process.
 The Five Points statistical neighborhood includes the neighborhoods of Ballpark, Curtis Park, Five Points, RiNo, San Raphael and Union station North.
 Five Points ranked first in the NTMP prioritization model which incorporated the following factors: growth pressure, safety, transportation equity, and multimodal.

-The Five Points Action Plan will identify 5-15 specific, near-term transportation and mobility enhancement projects, while highlighting longer term actions.
-The process to develop the Action Plan will take approximately nine (9) months, beginning in April 2018.
+The Five Points Action Plan identifies specific, near-term transportation and mobility enhancement projects, while highlighting longer term actions.